Don’t Miss These Florence Hidden Gems

 The Bargello Museum.
 Photo: Plan, Ready, Go

-The Bargello is housed in what was once the town hall, police station and jail.
+The Bargello is housed in what was once the town hall, police station, and jail.
+Art lovers will swoon over the amazing works of Florentine sculpture there including:

 • Donatello’s David